zyedidia/micro/README.md

 curl https://getmic.ro | bash
 ```

-The script will install the micro binary to the current directory.
+The script will place the micro binary in the current directory.
 See its [GitHub repository](https://github.com/benweissmann/getmic.ro) for more information.

 ### Package managers